 RESOURCES FOR PATIENTS & FAMILIES

-Enroll now in the national registry!
+Enroll now in the national registry, which is maintained by the Centers for Disease Control and Prevention (CDC)!
 By signing up you will help the ALS community understand how many people have ALS.
 You can complete surveys to help the ALS community understand who gets ALS and what factors affect the disease by answering questions.
-PALS can be notified of clinical trials and research studies not only at University of Michigan but all across the country.
+Persons with ALS (PALS) can be notified of clinical trials and research studies not only at University of Michigan but all across the country.

-“Patients Like Me” is an online community dedicated to helping people learn more about ALS, share their stories and experiences with other people with ALS (pALS), and find support from others who are living with ALS.
+“Patients Like Me” is an online community dedicated to helping people learn more about ALS, share their stories and experiences with other persons with ALS (PALS), and find support from others who are living with ALS.
 This chat room was founded by a family affected by ALS.
 Registration is free.

 “Daily Strength” offers free, anonymous support for a number of concerns, including ALS.
 Type “ALS” in the search box on the homepage, and you will find the ALS Support Group page, where you can post your thoughts, respond to others’ notes, or read through experiences shared in the chat room.